Human-Centered Healthcare Movement — Privacy Policy

 You have the right to:

-Withdraw Consent for further use or publication of your story; and
+Withdraw consent for further use or publication of your story

-Request Deletion of your story from public platforms, subject to legal or archival limitations.
+Request removal of your story from public platforms, subject to reasonable archival or legal limitations

-Requests may be made to the Privacy Officer at [insert email].
-We will respond within 30 days where possible.
+Requests may be made through our Contact Us form.
+We aim to respond within 30 days where reasonably possible.

 10. Cookies and Tracking Technologies

-We may use cookies or similar technologies to improve website experience (e.g., language preferences, site analytics).
+We may use cookies or similar technologies to improve website experience (such as basic analytics or language preferences).

-These tools do not collect personal data unless you voluntarily provide it.
+These tools do not collect personal information unless voluntarily provided.

-You can adjust browser settings to refuse cookies, though some site features may be limited.
+You may adjust browser settings to refuse cookies, though some site features may be limited.

 11. Non-Commercial Nature of the Movement

-The Movement operates as a not-for-profit advocacy initiative and does not engage in commercial activities such as selling user data or advertising.
+The Movement operates as a not-for-profit advocacy initiative and does not engage in commercial data practices such as selling personal information or advertising based on user data.

-Any fundraising or sponsorship supports operational costs and is conducted in compliance with PIPA and charitable best practices.
+Any fundraising or sponsorship activity supports operational costs and is conducted in alignment with PIPA and ethical best practices.

 This Privacy Policy may be updated periodically to reflect changes in law or practice.